 As we started our school year last week, I thought about the tools we use.
 While books and supplies like pencils and rulers are important, there are a few other things that help us study.
-For this week’s 5Faves, I’m sharing my favourite homeschool tools.
+Here, I’m sharing my favourite homeschool tools for your classroom.

 We use audio books not just for long road trips but also for school.
 While I enjoy reading a loud to the girls, there are times when I need to work with the other child or take care of the baby.
 Then I can pop in an audio book for the girls to listen to and presto! they’ve got history or literature done for the day.

 Most of the time, we listen to audio books in the van.
 That way, even if we have a day where we’re out, I can still check off some history or other learning.